PERC is the Pesticide Educational Resources Collaborative, a 5-year cooperative agreement

 The materials produced by PERC are intended for use by non-profit educators.
 Anyone may print and distribute PERC materials at minimal or no cost to the end-recipients.
 Non-profit educators may request original files in order to modify PERC materials.
 See our policy on Using PERC's Works.

-A sister project is getting started, called PERC-Med.
-This project will create pesticide-related outreach and educational materials for health-care providers, promoting the recognition, management, and treatment of pesticide poisoning.
+A sister project, PERC-Med, complements the scope of PERC.
+This project creates pesticide-related outreach and educational materials for health-care providers, promoting the recognition, management, and treatment of pesticide poisoning.

 Sign up to be notified about PERC releases and solicitations.
 When we're building a new project team or Advisory Board, you'll be the first to know!